Punkweb/punkweb-boards/README.rst

 Ready (somewhat) for use!
 ~~~~~~~~~~~~~~~~~~~~~

-Punkweb is currently being hosted in production using Django Boards for it's forum
+Punkweb is currently being hosted in production using Punkweb Boards for it's forum
 software.
 With that being said, you could very well use this in production for your
 own community but only if you're willing to accept some things to not work or be
 as robust as you'd like for the time being.